awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md

   This does not work with PostgreSQL or any other source endpoint the does not replicate DDL table truncation\.

-+ `ApplyErrorFailOnTruncationDdl` – Set this to `true` to cause the task when a truncation is performed on any of the tracked tables during CDC\.
-The failure message will be: “Truncation DDL detected\.”
-The default is `false`\.

 + `FailOnNoTablesCaptured` – Set this to `true` to cause a task to fail when the transformation rules defined for a task find no tables when the task starts\.
 The default is `false`\.

 + `FailOnTransactionConsistencyBreached` – This option applies to tasks using Oracle as a source with CDC\.
 Set this to `true` to cause a task to fail when a transaction is open for more time than the specified timeout and could be dropped\.

   When a CDC task starts with Oracle AWS DMS waits for a limited time for the oldest open transaction to close before starting CDC\.
 If the oldest open transaction doesn't close until the timeout is reached, then we normally start CDC anyway, ignoring that transaction\. if this setting is set to `true`, the task fails\.

-+ `FulloadIgnoreConflicts` – Determines if AWS DMS loads the conflicting data when carrying out a full\-load operation after the change processing is complete\.
++ `FulloadIgnoreConflicts` – Set this to `false` to have AWS DMS ignore "zero rows affected" and "duplicates" errors when applying cached events\.
+If set to `true`, AWS DMS reports all errors instead of ignoring them\.
+The default is `false`\.